 This meal was late enough in the day to where I didn't feel hungry before bed.
 I would continue this fasting routine a few days a week, and then return to a normal diet on the weekends.

 Following this schedule, over a 6 week period I was able to lose 15 pounds with minimal effort.
 Fasting helped me get through many of the plateaus that come along with losing weight and the frustrations that come along with it.

-Start Simple - ease into your fasting regimen.
-Start with a few days of going 12-13 hrs of no food and gradually work your way up from there.
+Start simple - Ease into your fasting regimen.
+Start with a few days of going 12-13 hours of no food and gradually work your way up from there.

-Adjust as you go - I was able to increase my fasting time to 18 hours and increase my weightloss. figure out something that works for you.
-If you aren't getting the progress you hoped for you can limit your calories or increase you fasting window.
+Adjust as you go - I was able to increase my fasting time to 18 hours and increase my weightloss.
+Figure out something that works for you.
+If you aren't getting the progress you hoped for, you can limit your calories or increase your fasting window.
 This will help give your body a longer time frame to burn through stored fat.

-Eat a proper diet - eating foods that provide the best nutrition is key while on IF.
-Foods that are high in protein and high in fat and fiber will help you feel fuller for much longer.
-Stay away from processes carbs like enriched pastas and bread as these can trigger insulin spikes and make you feel less full.
+Eat a proper diet - Eating foods that provide the best nutrition is key while Intermittent Fasting.
+Foods that are high in protein, fat and fiber will help you feel fuller for much longer.
+Stay away from processed carbs like enriched pasta and bread as these can trigger insulin spikes and make you feel less full.

 Fasting can be incredibly rewarding.
-It can allow you more leniency on your diet as you are more able to decrease your caloric intake throughout the day.
-It can help break the bad eating habits we all have like excessive snacking or a high sugar intake.
+It can allow you more leniency on your diet as you are able to decrease your caloric intake throughout the day.
+It can help break the bad eating habits we all have like excessive snacking or a high-sugar intake.

 If you follow these few steps, it will help you ease into the fasting routine and help you break free from many of the dieting struggles we all have.